Terms of Offer

 - Federal Supplemental Educational Opportunity Grants (FSEOGs)

 - Direct loans

 Once a student withdraws from school, they may be in repayment or may be eligible for additional funds.

 All repayments will be reported electronically to the U.S. Department of Education and students will not be eligible to receive any additional financial aid until:

 - The full repayment balance has been paid in full, OR;

-- Satisfactory payment arrangements are made with the U.S. Department of Education
+- Proof of satisfactory payment arrangements with the U.S. Department of Education is submitted.

-*If you receive financial aid, contact the Financial Aid Office before withdrawing from all courses.
+*If you receive financial aid, contact the Financial Aid Office before withdrawing from any course.